JesuInk/BadBank/README.md

 ## Project Title: BadBank.

 ## Description:
 This project is a fullstack MIT capstone of a banking application which implements FrontEnd and BackEnd technologies.
-This projects has have in the early stages was a bank application with no security.
-In this version of the project the front end conects to the backend database.
+This projects in the early stages was a bank application with no security.
+In this version of the project the Front End connects to the backend database.

 ## Installation Guidelines:
   ### Clone the repo: